 Tor or VPN?
-The truth is, it’s not an apples to apples comparison, and since you really care about your privacy and security, I’m going to give you a basic understanding of how each of these tools work and the specific jobs they’re built for.
+The truth is, it’s not an apples to apples comparison, and since you really care about your privacy and security online, in this article I’m going to provide a basic explanation of how each of these tools work and the specific jobs they’re built for.

-There’s one important question you need to ask when deciding whether to use Tor or VPN.
+There’s one important question you need to ask when comparing Tor vs VPN.
 It’s quite simple really:

 Is your reason for using this kind of privacy technology to keep you from getting in trouble?